-Our products are made of 80–100% sheep wool, so they need a few more touches of care than your average cotton apparel.
+Our products are made of 80–100% sheep wool or merino wool (a specific breed of sheep), so they need a few more touches of care than your average cotton apparel.

 P.S.
 Occasionally we sell other products than just beanies on Mom’s Market, and you might own other wool apparel, so we include instructions for them as well.